19hours/sg-statutes/Acts/Income Tax Act.md

 (iii) any material changes to the arrangement identified in the ruling.

+18.—(1) The Comptroller may, in respect of an application for a ruling made on or after 1 May 2019, publish a summary of the ruling with the express consent of the applicant.

+(2) For the purpose of sub-paragraph (1) —

+(a) the summary must set out the tax position of the ruling in a general manner; and

+(b) the Comptroller must take reasonable care to ensure that the summary does not permit the applicant, the arrangement to which the ruling relates or any party to the arrangement to be identified.

+[S 290/2019 wef 01/05/2019]

 Part II

-1. The fees specified in respect of an application for a ruling made in accordance with Part I are as follows:
+1.—(1) The fees specified in respect of an application for a ruling made in accordance with Part I are as follows:

-(a) a non-refundable application fee of $620 (inclusive of goods and services tax), which must accompany the application;
+(a) a non-refundable application fee of $660 (inclusive of goods and services tax), which must accompany the application;

+[S 290/2019 wef 01/05/2019]

 [S 303/2016 wef 01/07/2016]

-(b) a further fee, calculated at $155 (inclusive of goods and services tax) per hour (or part hour), beyond the first 4 hours, spent in consideration of the application by the Comptroller, including any time spent by the Comptroller in consulting with the applicant;
+(b) a further fee, calculated at $165 (inclusive of goods and services tax) per hour (or part hour), beyond the first 4 hours, spent in consideration of the application by the Comptroller, including any time spent by the Comptroller in consulting with the applicant;

+[S 290/2019 wef 01/05/2019]

 [S 303/2016 wef 01/07/2016]